 “The term ‘volunteering’ covers a wide diversity of activities in Australian society.
 It includes formal volunteering that takes place within organisations (including institutions and agencies) in a structured way, and informal volunteering, acts that take place outside the context of a formal organisation.

 While the vast majority of volunteering is undertaken by individuals, entities also donate employee time and this is included within this definition of volunteering.

-Consideration of the term volunteering needs to also note best practice guidelines.
-Volunteering should not be exploitative, or be used to replace paid employment.
-While volunteering provides substantial benefits to society, importantly it also provides significant benefits to volunteers themselves.
-The personal benefits of volunteering need to be recognised and fostered.
+Volunteering should not be exploitative or be used to replace paid employment.
+While volunteering provides substantial benefits to society, importantly it also provides significant benefits to the volunteers themselves.
+The personal benefits of volunteering need to be recognised and fostered.”
+(Volunteering Australia)

 Volunteers give their time without receiving wages or salaries.
 However, Volunteering Australia lists a few cases where volunteers may receive money as part of their volunteering role:

 “This definition aligns with the United Nations view that volunteering ‘should be for the common good.
 It should directly or indirectly benefit people outside the family or household or else benefit a cause, even though the person volunteering normally benefits as well.’1

 Volunteering is often considered as contributing to community wellbeing and volunteering activities cover all sectors of society, leisure and hobby areas and include, but are not limited to: